LACMIP/emu/docs/_documentation/sites.md

 : Used to record biostratigraphic zone data, e.g. "Domengine."

 Strat.
 Details
 : Any extra information you have concerning the stratigraphy of the site, such as "2 meters east of LACMIP 42821".
+Stratigraphic units ranking lower than member (beds) are also captured in this field, e.g. "BED = Espinal Grit".

 TRS
 : This nested table includes fields for legacy township and range data.